Ferrari: Colour

 A Ferrari 550 painted in rosso corsa.
 Both varieties of the Prancing Horse logo are present: the shield is located in front of the door, the rectangle is on the bonnet.
 The horse alone can also be found on the wheels, grille, and seats.

 For many years, rosso corsa was the required colour of all Italian racing cars.
 It is also closely associated with Ferrari: even after livery regulations changed, allowing race teams to deviate from their national colours, Scuderia Ferrari continued to paint its cars bright red, as it does to this day.
 On Ferrari's road-going cars, the colour has always been among the company's most popular choices: in 2012, 40 per cent of Ferraris left the factory painted red, while in the early 1990s the figure was even higher, at 85 per cent.
 Some Ferrari vehicles, such as the 288 GTO, have only been made available in red.

 Although rosso corsa is the colour most associated with Ferrari, it has not always been the colour of choice.
 Ferraris raced by privateers have run in a rainbow of colours, and one 250 GT SWB, used as a test mule for the 250 GTO, was a rare non-red factory-backed car: it raced in blue.
 In a particularly noteworthy case from 1964, while protesting the FIA's homologation requirements, the company moved its racing assets to the North American Racing Team, an affiliated team based in the United States.
 As a result, Ferrari and the driver John Surtees won the 1964 Formula One season in American colours—blue, with a white racing stripe.
 By the early 2010s, red had also become less common on Ferrari's road cars, fighting with newly popular colours such as yellow, silver, and white.

 Speaking to both the popularity of rosso corsa and the power of the Ferrari brand, Enzo Ferrari is reported to have once said the following: "Ask a child to draw a car, and he will certainly paint it red."

 Brand image

-Described by the Wall Street Journal as "synonymous with opulence, meticulous craftsmanship and ridiculously fast cars for nearly a century", Ferrari possesses a robust and powerful brand image.
-Owing to a combination of its cars, enthusiast culture, and successful licensing deals, in 2019 Ferrari was labelled the world's strongest brand by the financial consultancy Brand Finance.
+Ferrari's brand image has been described by the Wall Street Journal as "synonymous with opulence, meticulous craftsmanship and ridiculously fast cars for nearly a century".
+Owing to a combination of its cars, enthusiast culture, and successful licensing deals, Ferrari was labelled the world's strongest brand by the financial consultancy Brand Finance in 2019.